 If your doctor determines you cannot have skin testing, special blood tests may help with the diagnosis.
 These tests, known as IgE RAST tests, can measure the levels of allergy-related substances.

 A complete blood count (CBC) test called the eosinophil count may also help diagnose allergies.

 LIFESTYLE AND AVOIDING ALLERGENS

 The best treatment is to avoid the pollens thatcause your symptoms.
 It may be impossible to avoid all pollen.
 But you can often take steps to reduce your exposure.

 You may be prescribed medicine to treat allergic rhinitis.The medicine your doctor prescribes depends onyour symptomsand how severe they are.Your age and whether you have other medical conditions, such as asthma, will also be considered.

 For mild allergic rhinitis, a nasal wash can help remove mucus from the nose.
 You can buy a saline solution at a drug store or make one at home using one cup of warm water, half a teaspoon of salt, and pinch of baking soda.

 Treatments for allergic rhinitis include:

 Antihistamines work well for treating allergy symptoms.
-They are often used when symptoms do not happen very often or do not last very long.
+Theymay beused when symptoms do not happen often or do not last long.
+Be aware of the following:

-- Many antihistamines taken by mouth can be bought over the counter, without a prescription.
+- Many antihistamines taken by mouth can be bought without a prescription.

 - Antihistamine nasal sprays work well for treating allergic rhinitis.
-You may try these medicines first.
+Ask your doctor if you should try these medicinesfirst.

 - Nasal corticosteroid sprays are the most effective treatment for allergic rhinitis.